tomasmatus/coreos-homelab/README.md

 # About

-Currently this servers as a personal playground to test out the world of immutable distributions and an automated, code first deployment of services.
+Currently this servers as a personal playground to test out the world of immutable distributions and an automated, code-first (Infrastructure As a Code?) deployment.

 # Useful links